December 31st

 Meaning of the subhAShita:

-The nature of the noble is: liberality when wealthy, forgiveness in spite of strength, non-affliction although in misery, pridelessness in comportment.
+The nature of the noble is—liberality when wealthy, forgiveness despite strength, non-affliction though in misery, (and) pridelessness in comportment.

 Commentary: